xrdocs-staging/asr9k/_tutorials/asr-9000-bng-scale-best-practices.md

 As the above example shows, the default TM chunk to port mapping will limit the number of subscribers to the capacity of one TM chunk for a BNG usage of one port.
 The other NPU QoS queue resources available are wasted.

-# Leveraging available free QoS queuing resources
+# Leveraging Available Free QoS Queuing Resources

 Supported on IOS-XR 64-bit, the feature Subscriber Port Density (SPD) allows to allocate a specific TM chunk to an access sub-interface that has an S-VLAN configured; hence unlocking all QoS queuing resources to reach the potential NPU full scale.